IPL-Controls/iplApps/support/README.md

 configure/RELEASE
 -----------------
-Specify paths to EPICS base, synapps support modules, and to IPL modules.
+Specify paths to EPICS base, synApps support modules, and to iplApps support modules.
 After modifying this file, run "make release" in support to propagate changes to all module RELEASE files.

 Makefile
 --------